Witnesses: Armed bystander prevented 4th Detroit death

 The suspect was arrested hours later at his home.

-Two of the three people who were killed Sunday were identified as Jesse James Hawkins, 28, and Lari Brisco, 43, according to friends and the medical examiner's office.
+Two of the three people who were killed Sunday were identified as Chayne Lewis Lee, 28, and Lari Brisco, 43, according to friends and the medical examiner's office.

-Note: This story has been corrected to show one of the victims was called Chayne Lewis Lee, not Jesse James Hawkins.